South Carolina Construction Defects Lawyer

 - Breach of contract, for failing to adhere to the agreed-upon terms for the project

 - Breach of warranty, whether specifically stated or implied

 - Misrepresentation or fraud, in which there is an overt attempt to deceive the property owner on the part of the builder or the contractor

 Section 38 of the South Carolina Code provides protection against structural and other defects through the insurance policy issued on the property.
 In addition, you may be entitled to file a lawsuit against a specific company through construction defect litigation in court.
-Under South Carolina’s Statute of Limitations, you have up to eight years to file a claim for damages arising out of losses due to general construction defects and unsafe conditions.
+We can help you understand your rights during your free consultation.

 Get Help from Our Team Today

 Anastopoulo Law Firm helps individuals and companies who need legal representation when construction defects occur.
 Our South Carolina construction defects lawyer may be able to help you recover damages.
 Contact our office today for a free consultation at one of our South Carolina offices or another location convenient for you.